LordMisfit/NR-IotDM/NRIOTDM-Readme.txt

 * CHANGELOG *

+=SINCE 5.22=
++ Character Trait/Skill: "Watch Over Me" for Paula.
+Increases Attack/Defense by increasing amounts depending on how many characters are dead.
++ Oversight Fix: Happy/Style/Charm Shoes no longer increment their timer[s] while you're in shops or at ATM prompts
++ Balance: Mindblasts ignore 33% of the target's defense now.
++ Balance: Spit Loogies ignore 60% of the target's defense now.
++ Balance: Lasers, Freezeblasts, and Expander rays ignore 40% of the target's defense stat now.
++ Balance: Rockets and explosives in general now ignore 50% of the target's defense stat.
+Devastator Rockets also inherit this bonus, AND they now ignore an additional 75% of the Defense stat on their own instead of 75%.
+This means missiles and rockets in general should now deal more damage between players and enemies and help speed up combat.
++ Memorbilia: 28 new posters.
++ Displays: If characters are on the opposing page from the current page, a prompt will show that you have characters there.
+This also works for using items/skills on characters as well.
++ Balance: Enemy chances of waking up with powerup items, protective boots and scuba gear are halved across all difficulty levels.
+Hopefully this significantly cuts down on the bitching and moaning people have given me about too many invuln-monsters showing up on the highest skills.
+Unless I still get a buttload of complaints from multiple players, this is as low as it's going though. >.>
++ Cheats: No-EP-Use/Infinte-EP cheat now affects Lisa fixing ATMs and vending machines, making it only cost the $ value when in effect.
++ Displays: Getting next to a vending machine will show the number of snacks/drinks left in the machine now.
++ Feature: Natural Regeneration for HP and EP are now affected by moving/resting/etc. Moving around horizontally slows down regeneration speed some, jumping straight up or falling down slows it down more, crouching still nearly doubles regeneration speed.
+Resting in a Riot Tank also increases regeneration speed, but by a lesser amount than crouching.
+Haste/Slow now affect regeneration speed for HP and EP as well.
+Going into defense mode also speeds up regeneration speed slightly.
++ Equipment: ????? ?? ???? ????? now increases falling-resistance for it's wearer by 2.5x.

 =SINCE 5.21=

 + Weapon Bugfix: A critically annoying bug concerning the Shotgun randomly 'jamming' after switching characters was FINALLY fixed after having been around since the inception of the multi-character system.
 Hint to all future developers of mods like this, make sure the player struct called "random_club_frame" is reset to 0 upon switching characters.
 The problem was linked to having the shrinker/expander [or any weapon with a 'glowing' component] selected on one character and then switching straight to another character currently equipped with a Shotgun.